urob-ctu/docs/docs/models/neural-networks.md

 $$f(x) = \max(0, x)$$

-The ReLU function is the most commonly used activation function in neural networks.
-We can see that it transforms the feature space only to the positive values.
+The ReLU (Rectified Linear Unit) function is the most commonly used activation function in modern deep learning.
+Its popularity stems from its simplicity and computational efficiency; the derivative is simply 0 for negative inputs and 1 for positive inputs, making gradient calculations very fast.
+Crucially, unlike Sigmoid and Tanh, it does not saturate in the positive domain, which helps mitigate the "vanishing gradient problem" that can slow down or stall training in deep networks.

 <div align="center">
 <video src="{{ site.baseurl }}/assets/videos/spirals_relu.mp4" width="640" autoplay loop controls muted></video>